Small Producers of China Alta

 Since 2020

-This coffee was grown and processed by eight smallholder producers that are situated around the village of China Alta, a small community located in the municipality of Ibagué, in the state of Tolima, Colombia.
+This coffee was grown and processed by seven smallholder producers that are situated around the village of China Alta, a small community located in the municipality of Ibagué, in the state of Tolima, Colombia.

 The farms that contributed to this lot are very small – on average just 3 hectares in size – and are located between 1800-2000m above sea level, in the steep, rugged hills that surround Tolima’s capital city, Ibagué.
 The region of China Alta is named for the Rio La China, a small and beautiful river that curvese through the mountains and eventually feeds into Rio Magdelena, Colombia’s principal river.
 Coffee farms sit alongside Rio La China, and the water is used to irrigate and process the coffee.
 Alta refers to the higher elevation areas of this area, where the sweetest and most refined coffees are grown and harvested.